Firasama29/my-project/README.md

-# description
+# my project
 This project consists of microservices
 - **content-service** which will display lists of websites, blogs, sites and articles
 - **user-service** which will handle all user-related functionalities

 # content-service
-a microservice to display, add and manipulate lists of websites, blogs, topics and articles.
+  a microservice to display, add and manipulate lists of websites, blogs, topics and articles. components
-# my-projectEntity
-my-projectEntity

-components
 - **entities**
   1. Blogs                                                      ----> done
      - id | Long | consider UUID | required | pk